Phantom Edges in the Problem Hamiltonian: A Method for Increasing Performance and Graph Visibility for QAOA: Derivation of Max-Cut Expectation Value for Phantom-QAOA

 where $m$ is the number of edges in the graph \cite{hadfield2018quantumalgorithmsscientificcomputing}.
 It is not difficult to show that the maximum expectation value occurs at $(\gamma^*, \beta^*) = \left(\arctan\left(\frac{1}{\sqrt{D-1}}\right), \frac{\pi}{8}\right)$, and thus, the maximum value of this expectation is

 Applying the above formula, the optimal parameters occur at $(\gamma^*,\beta^*) = (\pi/4, \pi/8)$ and the maximum cut value that can be achieved with the original ansatz is $\frac{3}{4}m$.

-Now, let's consider our modified ansatz with a phase operator reflecting a new graph $G'$.
-If we add the $\alpha$-weighted edges to $G$ such that $G'$ is triangle-free (left graph in Figure~\ref{fig:combined_graphs}), then the QAOA cut expectation is symmetric across each edge in $G$.
-For the general case, where the cycle graph has any number of vertices and the $\alpha$-weighted edges connect all vertices that are three hops away, we arrive at the following formula.
-In this case, we apply Eq.~\ref{eqn:corollary_triangle_free} with parameters $d = e = 1$ and $d' = e' = 2$ for all edges.
+Now, let's consider the Phantom-QAOA ansatz with a phase operator reflecting a new graph $G'$.
+If we add the $\alpha$-weighted edges to $G$ such that $G'$ is triangle-free (left graph in Fig.~\ref{fig:combined_graphs}), then the QAOA cut expectation is symmetric across each edge in $G$.
+For the general case, where the cycle graph has any number of vertices and the $\alpha$-weighted edges connect all vertices that are three hops away, we apply Eq.~\ref{eqn:corollary_triangle_free} with parameters $d = e = 1$ and $d' = e' = 2$ for all edges.
 By summing the expectation $\langle C_{uv} \rangle$ over all edges in $G$, we obtain

 Here, $m$ represents the total number of edges in the graph.
 For $\alpha = 0$, we recover the original formula in Eq.~\ref{eqn:unweighted_regular}.
 The optimal approximation ratio still occurs at $\alpha = 0$, and we see that the maximum cut remains $\frac{3}{4}m$.